markuswagnergithub/TOYlib/README.md

 - For each item in the catalog, we include at least one low-resolution photo.
 This allows us to consider aspects such as shapes and brightness into complex fitness functions.
 - Lastly, quite of few of us can relate to small collectible items, independent of whether these are toys, postal stamps, trading cards, or others.

+The subfolder https://github.com/markuswagnergithub/TOYlib/tree/master/KinderSurprise2019 contains a technical report, the data in CSV format, a subfolder with images, and a Python Jupyter Notebook the demonstrate the use with Gurobi.

 # Citation

 If you'd like to use this, please go ahead!